pauldmccarthy/pauldmccarthy.github.io/_posts/2016-07-18-lewis-and-harris.md

 The climbing on Lewis is great (we didn't end up getting anything done on Harris).
-Lewisian gneiss (nice!) - a granite-like rock which is some of the oldest rock in Europe, and maybe the world (I'm not sure of the details though
-- you'll have to look that up).
+Lewisian gneiss (nice!) - a granite-like rock which is some of the oldest rock in Europe, and maybe the world (I'm not sure if this is entirely true - you'll have to look that up).
 Mostly single pitch climbing on sea cliffs.
 Great rock, great protection, great scenery.